 Communication with Stakeholders

-We are in daily contact with contact with operators, the federal and provincial governments, our colleagues at the Canada-Newfoundland and Labrador Offshore Petroleum Board, and other offshore regulators around the world.
+We are in daily contact with operators, the federal and provincial governments, our colleagues at the Canada-Newfoundland and Labrador Offshore Petroleum Board, and other offshore regulators around the world.

 In our March 17 update, we directed operators to increase communication with their workforces so offshore workers are kept up-to-date.

 We continue to post our updates on our website and Twitter.

 If you have specific questions about an operator, their operations, or their health and safety measures, please see the operators’ contact information below.

 For more information on COVID-19, please visit the following links:

 - Government of Canada

 - Government of Canada toll-free information line 1-833-784-4397